The Great Automaton

 Automation and Progress

-The connection between automation and progress is well understood.
-Although formulated in a different context, a quote from more than a century ago by the philosopher and mathematician Alfred North Whitehead sums it up nicely: “Civilization advances by extending the number of important operations which we can perform without thinking of them.”
+The history of technology can be framed as the history of automation.
+A quote from more than a century ago by the philosopher and mathematician Alfred North Whitehead sums up nicely the connection between automation and progress: “Civilization advances by extending the number of important operations which we can perform without thinking of them.”
 In a similar vein, Friedrich Georg Jünger, a controversial conservative critic of modernity, highlighted the trend towards automation as the essence of technological progress.
 In 1946, Jünger wrote:

 “[W]hen we observe the work processes of technology, the striking feature is the growing automatism to which they become subjected.
 Technological progress is synonymous with an increase in all kinds of automations.
 The entire work process, up to the finished product, is performed by automatic machinery and with repetitious mechanical uniformity; the entire factory becomes one single automaton. […] And just as the work processes which result in the end product are performed by an automaton, so the end product itself is very often an automaton designed for repetitious mechanical work processes. […]